Beginnings of Vorticism

 Formed and named in 1914, the Vorticist group desired to unsettle England's Victorian attitudes toward art.
 Painter and author Wyndham Lewis founded the movement of artists and writers in an attempt to represent the energy and vitality of the modern era with what he described as "a new living abstraction."
 While Vorticism has been called the British version of the Italian Futurist movement, which shared similar influences, Lewis and poet Ezra Pound, who coined the name Vorticism, rejected this correlation.

 Lewis himself was, by most accounts, an iconoclast and a visionary, but also a deeply unpleasant person.
 The modernist author Ernest Hemingway described Lewis as having the eyes "of an unsuccessful rapist."
 While he later recanted his earlier views, Lewis' reputation suffered due to his antisemitism, Fascist leanings, and his favorable biography of Adolph Hitler, which he wrote in 1931.
-Despite Lewis' personality and politics, it was partly due to his forceful personality and his aggressive language and opinions that the Vorticist movement came to be Britain's first avant-garde group.
+Despite Lewis' personality and politics, it was partly due to his forceful personality and his aggressive language and opinions that the Vorticist movement came to be Britain's first avant-garde initiative.

 The Rebel Centre